VIKRAM067/Devops-Cloud---AWS---Flask-/README.md

 # 🚀 Flask Application Deployment: End-to-End DevOps & Cloud Project

 This repository documents a foundational **DevOps and Continuous Integration/Continuous Deployment (CI/CD)** project.

+## 🎯 About the Project

+This project uses a very small Flask application, but the **Flask app itself is NOT the focus**.
-The goal is not to showcase complex Python code but to demonstrate practical, hands-on experience in moving a simple application from source code (GitHub) to a running service in the Cloud (AWS EC2) using an automated pipeline.

-This project focuses on **process, automation, and deployment**—the core pillars of a modern Data Engineering and MLOps environment.
+The real purpose is to demonstrate hands-on experience and understanding of how applications move from source code to a running service in the cloud.
+This project focuses entirely on DevOps practices, automation, and deployment—not application complexity.
+This practical implementation is highly valuable for anyone looking to gain real-world experience with cloud deployments and CI/CD workflows.

----

-## 🎯 Project Objectives (The Big Learning)

-This project is a tangible demonstration of the following real-world DevOps practices:

-* **CI/CD Automation:** Understanding and building an end-to-end pipeline using **Jenkins**.
-* **Containerization:** Using **Docker** to package the application and its dependencies for reliable deployment.
-* **Infrastructure:** Learning how **AWS EC2** hosts both the automation server (Jenkins) and the final application container.
-* **Networking & Security:** Configuring **AWS Security Groups** to expose specific services (SSH, Jenkins, Flask App) securely.
-* **Linux Fundamentals:** Executing commands and managing services on an **Ubuntu** server.
-* **Troubleshooting:** Gaining real experience debugging issues across the entire stack (network, Docker, Jenkins jobs).

 ---